learn-co-curriculum/python-programming-univbasics-the-constant-expression/README.md

 * Identify the _constant expression_
 * Explain how the _constant expression_ stops evaluation
-* Explain how the _constant expressoin_ creates agreement
+* Explain how the _constant expression_ creates agreement

 ## Introduction